decentraland/wearables-contracts/Collections_V2.md

 ### Collection

 A collection is a group of items.
-The contract implementation is followed by version and deployed by using the [minimal proxy pattern](https://eips.ethereum.org/EIPS/eip-1167).
+The contract implementation is followed by version and deployed by using the [beacon proxy pattern](https://eips.ethereum.org/EIPS/eip-1967).
 Once a collection contract proxy is deployed, the `initialized` method should be called to simulate the constructor.
+By using the beacon proxy pattern, every collection uses the same implementation which is set in a upgradeable beacon contract.
+It means that the collection logic can be upgraded by changing the implementation in the upgradeable beacon contract.

 A collection can be created by anyone.
 The creators must pay an amount of MANA, which is the sum of reach item plus its rarity price, to deploy a collection.
 The collection will be valid only if it was deployed by the collection factory; This factory keeps a record of each deployed collection.

+Prior {date} and {block number}: the collections had been using the [minimal proxy pattern](https://eips.ethereum.org/EIPS/eip-1167).
+It means that those collections can't be upgraded.

 ### Items